maarten2000ha/maarten2000ha/README.md

 else, but through my internship I realised that it will be better for me that I pursue my skills with programming.
 Currently, I'm still learning a lot of things, but I'm always open for suggestions.

-## currently learning
-- kotlin multiplatform (ios and android, later with desktop and maybe web)
-- data science (🤷‍♀️ help would be awesome)
-- apollo server and client
-- prisma (orm)

 ## tools I use
 - intelji idea
 - webstorm